 Workers’ Compensation and Employer Liability

-Illinois’ workers’ compensation law is a no-fault system, which means negligence and fault do not come into play when determining whether you can receive benefits or not.
+Illinois’ workers’ compensation law is a no-fault system, which means negligence and fault does not come into play when determining whether you can receive benefits or not.
 Your illness simply needs to have resulted from fulfilling your workplace obligations.

 It’s worth noting that there are ways to be disqualified from receiving benefits, such as if you are late reporting your illness or if you were acting particularly recklessly.
 That said, occupational illness generally results from the nature of the job itself, and the time it takes an illness to develop may allow for a little more leeway on time frames since they’d be measured from the time you noticed that you were sick rather than from whatever incident initially caused it.